-- Woulfe has an unsecured convertible debenture with a balance of \$509 as of September 30, 2017 (2016 \$466), including accrued interest, which is due on demand and accrues interest at 12% per annum.
-The \$350 principal portion of the loan, previously convertible into Woulfe shares, became convertible into 313,173 Units of the Company after the acquisition of Woulfe; each Unit is comprised of one common share of Almonty, and one common share purchase warrant which may be exercised for a period of two years from the date the debt is converted, to acquire one common share of Almonty for \$1.12.
-The equity component of the debenture had been fully accreted prior to the acquisition of Woulfe.
-(Note 20) - In connection with the settlement of a loan from GTP (Note 10(b) above), the Company issued a \$230 (US\$173) secured convertible debenture.
+- In connection with the settlement of a loan in June 2017, (Note 9(b) above), the Company issued a \$230 (US\$173) secured convertible debenture.
 The debenture is due on June 23, 2022, and bears annual interest at 2.36%, payable quarterly.
 The debenture (including any accrued and unpaid interest) may be converted by the holder, at their option, into common shares of Almonty at an exercise price of \$0.341 (US\$0.2625) per share.
 The amount estimated as attributed to the conversion feature was not considered material.
 The debenture is secured by the shares of a subsidiary company.
-The carrying value of the loan at September 30, 2017 was \$216. - The Company entered into a \$4,000 convertible debenture agreement with DRAG on September 15, 2015 which was due on September 15, 2017, bearing interest at 5.0% per year, payable semi-annually in arrears.
+The carrying value of the loan at December 31, 2017 was \$217 (September 30, 2017 \$216). - The Company entered into a \$4,000 convertible debenture agreement with DRAG on September 15, 2015 which was due on September 15, 2017, bearing interest at 5.0% per year, payable semi-annually in arrears.
 The convertible debenture (including any accrued and unpaid interest) was convertible, at the holder's option, into common shares of Almonty at an exercise price of \$0.81 per share.
 The Company estimated the liability and equity components initially as \$3,659 and \$341 respectively.
-Accretion expense for the year ended September 30, 2017 relating to this debenture was \$350 (2016 \$364).
 On September 15, 2017, the Company settled the principal amount of the debenture by issuing 6,646,667 common shares to the lender at an agreed conversion price of \$0.60 and issued 1,083,167 shares to settle \$327 of unpaid interest on the debenture.
 As the conversion was not pursuant to the original loan agreement, the conversion was accounted for as a debt settlement and the Company recognized a loss on settlement of the principal and interest of \$543. - On July 29, 2016, the Company issued convertible debentures for AUS\$500.
 The unsecured debentures were to mature two years from the issue date and bore interest at 5% per annum, payable semi-annually.
 The debentures, including accrued interest thereon, were convertible at \$0.55 per common share.
 On initial recognition, the Company estimated the liability and equity components as \$455 and \$42 respectively.
-Accretion expense for the year ended September 30, 2017 relating to this debenture was \$42 (2016 \$8).
-These debentures were converted into 897,748 common shares in accordance with the conversion provisions of the debenture at \$0.55 per share.
+On September 6, 2017, these debentures were converted into 897,748 common shares in accordance with the conversion provisions of the debenture at \$0.55 per share.

-Changes in the balances of the convertible debentures during the years ended September 30, 2017 and 2016 are summarized as follows:
+Changes in the balances of the convertible debentures during the three months ended December 31, 2017 and the year ended September 30, 2017 are summarized as follows: